Aful Performer 5+2 VS Ziigaat Lush

 IEM Comparison: Expert & Community Scores Side-by-Side

 Aful Performer 5+2 and Ziigaat Lush use 2DD+4BA+1Planar and 1DD+4BA driver setups respectively.
 Aful Performer 5+2 costs $229 while Ziigaat Lush costs $180.
 Aful Performer 5+2 is $49 more expensive.
-Aful Performer 5+2 holds a clear 0.9-point edge in reviewer scores (7.7 vs 6.8).
-Aful Performer 5+2 has significantly better bass with a 1-point edge, Aful Performer 5+2 has better mids with a 0.5-point edge, Aful Performer 5+2 has significantly better treble with a 1.1-point edge, Aful Performer 5+2 has significantly better dynamics with a 1.6-point edge and Aful Performer 5+2 has better soundstage with a 0.8-point edge.
+Aful Performer 5+2 holds a clear 0.8-point edge in reviewer scores (7.7 vs 6.9).
+Aful Performer 5+2 has significantly better bass with a 1-point edge, Aful Performer 5+2 has slightly better mids with a 0.3-point edge, Aful Performer 5+2 has better treble with a 0.7-point edge, Aful Performer 5+2 has significantly better dynamics with a 1.2-point edge, Aful Performer 5+2 has better soundstage with a 0.7-point edge and Aful Performer 5+2 has slightly better imaging with a 0.4-point edge.

 Insights